 Operating activities of the Laboratory include ongoing research, conferences and training programs.
-Included in operating revenues is investment return appropriated to support operations under the total return utilization policy approved by the Board of Trustees.
+Included in operating revenues is investment return appropriated to support operations under the total return utilization policy approved by the Board of Trustees and support from affiliate.

 Nonoperating revenues and expenses include realized and unrealized gains and losses on investments as well as changes in value of an interest rate swap, certain post retirement expenses, and other nonoperating items.
 To the extent that nonoperating investment income and gains are used for operations, they are reclassified from nonoperating to operating as investment earnings used for operations in the statement of activities.
+To the extent that grants fund the purchase of equipment eligible for capitalization, such funding is recognized as nonoperating revenue.